-Input - An algorithm always does not rely on the inputs because an algorithm can take zero or more than zero inputs. even an algorithm can take even thousand of inputs. inputs are always referred to as data that we need to process the output as a result. so the computation and performance always depend on the inputs. let's say if an algorithm needs to sort a list of items then it must need and list as an input to evaluate and produce the result.
+Input – An algorithm always does not rely on the inputs because an algorithm can take zero or more than zero inputs. even an algorithm can take even thousands of inputs. inputs are always referred to as data that we need to process the output as a result. so the computation and performance always depend on the inputs. let’s say an algorithm needs to sort a list of items then it must need and list as an input to evaluate and produce the result.

 Output – One thing is that an algorithm always produces the output because without producing the output an algorithm is not usable at all. as input-output can be one or more than one. but one output is always a must.
 For example, if we want to find the average of 1 to 10 numbers then it algorithm must return the average as an output.

-Effectiveness - Effectiveness means an algorithm must always be as simple as that so a person can perform the complete algorithm by just reading the lines. because it always that algorithm needs to convert into a computer program. so everyone is not understanding the computer language so everyone can easily understand with algorithm steps. the main aim of an algorithm is to provide the simple steps of a difficult task.
+Effectiveness – Effectiveness means an algorithm must always be as simple as that so a person can perform the complete algorithm by just reading the lines. because it is always that algorithm that needs to convert into a computer program. so everyone is not understanding the computer language so everyone can easily understand with algorithm steps. the main aim of an algorithm is to provide the simple steps of a difficult task.

 Finiteness/Termination – an algorithm must produce an output. to produce an output we need to terminate the algorithm on a state. so in terms of evaluation, an algorithm must terminate at a point or at some cases after some finite steps. to get output through the algorithm it cannot be in an infinite loop. so when the task is done or the result is calculated it must stop to produce the result.

-Note Even an algorithm can terminate at a finite set of times that vary on the case.
+Note- Even an algorithm can terminate at a finite set of times that vary on the case.

 Definiteness – Definiteness means for an algorithm each step always needs to be clear and unambiguous. if the aim of a step of the algorithm is not clear then it must be that the whole algorithm can fail to produce the desired result or output. so for an algorithm, each step must need to process something and must be in the direction of a result.